Skrylar/ImpromptuModular/README.md

 A 64 step gate sequencer with the ability to define **probabilities** for each step.
 A configuration switch allows the sequencer to output quad 16 step sequences, dual 32 step sequences or single 64 step sequences.
 To see the sequencer in action and for a tutorial on how it works, please see [this segment](https://www.youtube.com/watch?v=bjqWwTKqERQ&t=6111s) of Nigel Sixsmith's Talking Rackheads episode 10.

 When activating a given step by clicking it once, it will turn green showing that the step is on.
-Clicking the step again turns it yellow, and the main display shows the probability associated with this step.
+Clicking the _"p"_ button turns it yellow, and the main display shows the probability associated with this step.
 While the probability remains shown, the probability can be adjusted with the main knob, in 0.02 increments, between 0 and 1.
-When a yellow step is selected, clicking it again will turn it off.
+When a yellow step is selected, clicking the _"p"_ button again will turn it off.

 This sequencer also features the song mode found in [PhraseSeq16](#phrase-seq-16); 16 phrases can be defined, where a phrase is an index into a set of 16 sequences.
 In GateSeq64, the song steps are shown using the fourth row of steps, overlapped with the actual sequence progression in lighter shades in the lights.

 The **SEQ** CV input and run **MODES** are identical to those found in PhraseSeq16, and selecting sequence lengths is done in the same manner as described in [PhraseSeq32](#phrase-seq-32).
-Copy-pasting **ALL** also copies the run mode and length of a given sequence, along with gate states and probabilities, whereas only gates and probabilities are copied when **ROW** is selected.
+Copy-pasting ALL also copies the run mode and length of a given sequence, along with gate states and probabilities, whereas only gates and probabilities are copied when 4 or ROW are selected.

 When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, with jack 1 being the top-most jack).
 In the 2x32 configuration, jacks 1 and 3 are used, and in the 1x64 configuration, only jack 1 is used (top-most jack).
 The pulse width of the gates emitted corresponds to the pulse width of the clock.

 Although no **write** capabilities appear in the main part of the module, automatically storing patterns into the sequencer can be performed using the CV inputs in the **expansion panel**.
-A write cursor is implicitly stepped forward on each write, and can be repositioned at the first step by pressing the reset button, or at an arbitrary step by simply clicking that given step.
+The cursor is stepped forward on each write, and can be repositioned at the first step by pressing the reset button, or at an arbitrary step by simply clicking that given step.
+When the cursor is not flashing, clicking any step will make it appear.

 ### Advanced gate mode (new in version 0.6.10) <a id="advanced-gate-mode-gs"></a>

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
 When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
 In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.
 In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.

-The first three gate types require that the PPS be a multiple of 4, while the last five gate types require that the PPS be a multiple of 6.
+The PPS be a multiple of 4 for the first three gate types, while the PPS be a multiple of 6 for the last five gate types.
 A chosen gate type not meeting its required pulse rates will have a red LED beside it to indicate this (normally it is green).
-Selecting a PPS value of 12 or 24 will ensure that all gate types can be used (i.e. that all PPS requirements are met irrespective of the gate type chosen).
+All gate types can be used when selecting a PPS value of 12 or 24.

 ([Back to module list](#modules))